charlestang06/foodblog/_recipes/potatorosti.md

 ---
 title: Potato Rosti
 category: Switzerland
 description: Potato Rosti is a pan-fried potato "pancake" that is crispy on the outside and soft on the inside.
 It is a popular breakfast dish in Switzerland.
+Rating 6/10, not bad but not great, not a huge fan of hash-brown type of foods.
-image: potatorosti.jpg
+image: potatorosti.jpeg
 size: 4-6 servings
 time: 1 hour
 author: Nagi | RecipeTinEats